dtmtec/dyno_scaler/README.md

 [1]: https://secure.travis-ci.org/dtmconsultoria/dyno_scaler.png
 [2]: http://travis-ci.org/dtmconsultoria/dyno_scaler

-Scale your dyno workers on Heroku as needed.
+Scale your dyno workers on Heroku as needed, pay only for what you use!

 ## Installation